DeltaLima/nanodesk/README.md

 ## Screenshots

-The most important thing about a completely useless linux distro are the screenshots.
+The most important thing about a linux distro are the screenshots. :p

 Here you go!